Last updated: November 4, 2025

-UW System has established a number of policy directives for the institutions to follow in operating programs like children’s centers.
-Those that affect children’s centers are identified and explained below.
+UW System has established a number of policy directives for the universities to follow in operating programs like Campus Early Education and Care Centers (Campus Centers).
+Those that affect campus centers are identified and explained below.

 A. UW System Administrative Policy 822 (SYS 822), Student Services Funding